 While these scriptures do tell us that there are many antichrists in the world, there is only one Anti-Christ.
 The Anti-Christ is a mortal man that will be indwelt by Satan for the last three and a half years prior to the Second Advent of Christ.

-This man known as Anti-Christ will serve for the first three and a half years of his seven year reign on his own merits and simple inspiration and direction of the god of this world, better known as Satan.
-In the middle of his reign, Satan will enter into to his body just as he entered into Judas Iscariot.
+This man known as Anti-Christ will serve for the first three and a half years of his seven-year reign on his own merits and simple inspiration and direction of the god of this world, better known as Satan.
+In the middle of his reign, Satan will enter into his body just as he entered into Judas Iscariot.

 These are the only two men in the Bible that Satan himself enters into.
 Because the world is living in an age of deception, in the last days most people, saved and unsaved, will either not recognize Anti-Christ or they will not be willing to bring themselves to the fact that they have been deceived by this man that only talked about peace and equal rights.

-He will in the end be the force behind the attempt to annhilate the Jewish state, but will be destroyed when he is met by the Prince of Princes, the long awaited Jewish Messiah, Jesus Christ.
+He will, in the end, be the force behind the attempt to annihilate the Jewish state, but will be destroyed when he is met by the Prince of Princes, the long-awaited Jewish Messiah, Jesus Christ.
 Who is this man?
-Certainly God not only knows who this man is, but He will use this man to fulfill His Holy will and His divine purpose.
+Certainly, God not only knows who this man is, but He will use this man to fulfill His Holy will and His divine purpose.

 The internet seems to be lit up with a lot of speculations about President Obama.
 Some feel that he is like an Anti-Christ, but not actually the Anti-Christ.
 Some say that he is absolutely the Anti-Christ and they seem to have amassed some compelling facts from his past activities.

-Well, these of course are the ones that hold to the belief that there will be a pre-tribulation rapture.
-Then there is the mid-tribulation, pre-wrath and post-tribulation rapture theories.
+Well, these, of course, are the ones that hold to the belief that there will be a pre-tribulation rapture.
+Then there are the mid-tribulation, pre-wrath, and post-tribulation rapture theories.

 These are all good Christian men and women that love the Lord and have studied more than most of us, but they all can't be right and they all can't be wrong.